-.14 Predominant Base Wage (PBW):
+.14 Predominant Base Wage -(PBW):

-The average base wage of the highest twenty percent (20%) of all full-time classified employees supervised by the exempt supervisor.
+The average base wage of the highest twenty percent (20%) of all full-time classified employees supervised by the exempt Supervisor.
+With direct reports of less supervisor.

-- .141 For supervisors assigned fewer than five (5) employees, a minimum of two (2) positions will be used to calculate the Predominant Base Wage. - .142 Vacant positions are included in the calculation at the minimum step of the pay grade for these positions. - .143 Please note that some criteria may disqualify positions from being included in the PBW.
+- .141 For supervisors assigned fewer than ten (10 five (5) employees, a minimum of two (2) positions will be used to calculate the Predominant Base Wage. - .142 Vacant positions are included in the calculation at the minimum step of the pay grade for these positions. - .11 However, 143 Please note that some criteria may disqualify positions from being included in the PBW.